Samuelle

 He released his first and only solo album entitled, Living in Black Paradise on October 30, 1990 on Atlantic Records, which reached number 37 on the Billboard R&B Albums chart.
 This album featured his biggest solo hit, "So You Like What You See", which was accompanied by a music video featuring Tyra Banks.
-In October 2004, "So You Like What You See" appeared on the popular videogame Grand Theft Auto: San Andreas, playing on new jack swing radio station CSR 103.9.
+In October 2004, "So You Like What You See" appeared on the videogame Grand Theft Auto: San Andreas, playing on new jack swing radio station CSR 103.9.